marvin-01/twitter_loctagger_it/README.md

 ```python
 from twitter_loctagger_it import geocode
 ```
-2. The package requires as input a Pandas Series (with the Twitter ID as the index) and returns a Pandas DataFrame with the geocoded results.
+2. Run the following command:
 ```python
 df_output = geocoder.tag_location(df_input)()
 ```
-For example, once we have retreived the information for a list of users through the Twitter API, we start by creating a Series object (`df_input`).
-This object will have one column called *location_original* that contains the list of the self-reported *location* for each users.
-As the index of this Series object we put the corresponding *id*.
-As a result, `df_input` should look something like this
+Note: the package requires as input a Pandas Series (with the Twitter ID as the index) and returns a Pandas DataFrame with the geocoded results.

+## Example
+As I mentioned above, this package requires as input a Series object (`df_input`) which looks like this

 | id        | location_original          |
 |-----------|----------------------------|